WizzyBots/DiscTools/docs/index.rst

         class Second(disctools.ICommand, aliases=["s"]):
             # Usage: `[p]Test [Second|s] Hi!`
-            async def main(self, parent, ctx, *, msg: str = "PASSS"):
+            async def main(self, parent, ctx, *, msg: str = "PASS"):
-                """Interact with discord here, you may write everthing here.""" return await ctx.send(msg)
+                """Interact with discord here, you may write everything here.""" return await ctx.send(self.logic(msg))

             async def logic(self, msg):
                 """Platform agnostic implementation of the command

-                This is not enforced but recommended, so that it ts easier to migrate from discord's platform""" return msg
+                This is not enforced but recommended; it's easier to migrate from discord if the need arises in future"""

-        # You can use @commands.command() in a cogcmd, if disctools.Command is used as the cls argument.
+                return msg

-        # Without disctools.Command, the method starts acting like a staticmethod.
+        # You may do this but, without disctools.Command you lose the self argument.
         @commands.command(cls=disctools.Command, name="Third")
-        async def third(self, ctx, *, msg: str = "PASSS"):
+        async def third(self, ctx, *, msg: str = "PASS"):
             return await ctx.send(msg)

     Bot.run("<TOKEN>")

 .. toctree::